Pascal-SUNGU/Pascal-SUNGU.github.io/_pages/research.md

 #### 🧮 Malaria Modeling in DRC (PhD Project, 2023–)
 **Title:** Evaluating the Effectiveness and Cost-Effectiveness of Long-Lasting IRS for Malaria Control in DRC
-A hierarchical Bayesian model was developed to analyze the residual efficacy of indoor residual spraying (IRS) products across various ecological contexts in DRC.
+A hierarchical Bayesian model was developed to analyze the residual efficacy of indoor residual spraying (IRS) products across various ecological contexts in Africa.
 These outputs feed into a dynamic transmission model calibrated to DRC-specific epidemiological and environmental parameters.
 The goal is to optimize IRS deployment strategies and inform national malaria control policy.

 #### 🧠 Deep Learning in Cybersecurity (2021)
 **Title:** A Mathematical Modeling Approach in Cybersecurity using Deep Neural Learning